 It’s important to note that distributors and wholesalers in the EU will have different requirements based on where their product originated.
 Primary wholesalers that buy from the original manufacturer do not need to conduct risk-based verification because the product is coming from a trusted source.
 Secondary wholesalers that buy product from other wholesalers must complete risk-based verification, just like a pharmacy dispenser.

 Furthermore, any wholesaler that sells outside of either the European Union or the markets they serve must decommission unique identifiers, per Articles 22 and 23.
 Distributors must complete risk-based verification for saleable returns before reselling the product, regardless of the product source (per Article 20), and for all returns and products not directly received from the manufacturer or the manufacturer’s official distributor.

-Even though compliance with EU FMD regulations can seem like an arduous task, OPTEL’s serialization and traceability experts can explain the benefits of our full stack, end-to-end traceability offering that can help pharmaceutical and healthcare organizations* achieve EU FMD compliance rapidly and with less friction.
+Even though compliance with EU FMD regulations can seem like an arduous task, OPTEL’s serialisation and traceability experts can explain the benefits of our full-stack, end-to-end traceability offering that can help pharmaceutical and healthcare organisations achieve EU FMD compliance rapidly and with less friction.

 Watch for the next two installments of this blog series that will cover what re-packagers and parallel importers and distributors are responsible for under EU FMD, and will illuminate the case for aggregation.

-Want to know how OPTEL’s serialization and traceability expertise can help you meet your requirements under EU FMD?
-Our KOMPANO™ solution includes a multiple decommissioning feature to streamline and improve the decommissioning process for wholesalers and 3PLs.
+Want to know how OPTEL’s serialisation and traceability expertise can help you meet your requirements under EU FMD?
+Our KOMPANO™ solution includes a multiple decommissioning feature to streamline and improve the the decommissioning process for wholesalers and 3PL.